 Professor Rice was born in 1931, received the B.A. degree from the College of the Holy Cross, the J.D., from Boston College Law School and the LL.M. and J.S.D. from New York University.
 He served in the United States Marine Corps and was a Lt.
 Col. in the Marine Corps Reserve (Ret.).
 He practiced law in New York City and taught at New York University Law School and Fordham Law School before joining, in 1969, the faculty of law at Notre Dame.
 He served for eight years as State Vice-Chairman of the New York State Conservative Party.

 From 1981 to 1993, Professor Rice was a member of the Education Appeal Board of the U.S. Department of Education.
 He has served as a consultant to the U.S. Commission on Civil Rights and to various Congressional committees on constitutional issues and is an editor of the American Journal of Jurisprudence.

-He is a faculty advisor and assistant coach of the Notre Dame Boxing Club.
-He and his wife, Mary, have ten children and they reside in Mishawaka, Indiana.
+He was a faculty advisor and assistant coach of the Notre Dame Boxing Club.

 Courses TaughtLAW70843, Morality and the Law

 What Happened to Notre Dame?
 (St. Augustine's Press 2009).

 Where Did I Come From?
 Where Am I Going?
 How Do I Get There?
 (St. Augustine's Press 2006), co-authored with Theresa Farnan (2nd ed., 2009).

 The Winning Side: Questions on Living the Culture of Life (St. Brendan's Institute 1999), 2nd ed., (St. Augustine's Press 2009).

 Fifty Questions on the Natural Law: What it Is and Why We Need It (Ignatius Press 1993).

 No Exception, A Pro-Life Imperative (1990).